-If you have a severe case of the disease or if symptoms are troublesome, specialists at Rush can draw on their many years of experience to help.
-Your doctor may also consider one of the following treatment options:
+If you have a severe case of the disease or if your symptoms are troublesome, specialists at Rush can draw on their many years of experience to help.
+Your doctor may recommend one of the following treatment options:

-- Surgery to replace or repair a damaged valve using minimally invasive techniques, including thoracoscopy, endoscopy and robot-assisted surgery.
+- Surgery may be needed to replace or repair your damaged valve.
+Our cardiac surgeons specialize in the latest techniques to treat aortic stenosis, including thoracoscopy, endoscopy and robot-assisted surgery.

-- Transcatheter aortic valve replacement (TAVR), a procedure in which an artificial valve is placed without open heart surgery, is a new option for patients who are not good candidates for traditional surgery.
+- Transcatheter aortic valve replacement (TAVR), a procedure in which an artificial valve is placed without open heart surgery, is a minimally invasive option for all patients, including those who are not good candidates for traditional surgery.

-- U.S. News & World Report consistently ranks Rush's heart program among the best in the country.
+- Among the best in the nation: U.S. News & World Report ranked Rush University Medical Center among the best in the nation for cardiology.

-- Specialists at the Rush Center for Adult Structural Heart Disease focus on aortic stenosis, including helping to develop new treatments, so they have a better understanding of how to diagnose and treat this condition.
+- Accurate diagnosis for most effective treatment: Adult structural heart disease specialists focus on aortic stenosis, including helping to develop new treatments, so they have a better understanding of how to diagnose and treat this condition.

-- Many of the procedures used to treat aortic stenosis take place in Rush's interventional platform, where procedures are centralized to allow specialists to collaborate more easily and ensure convenience for patients and families.
+- Expert collaboration: At Rush University Medical Center, many of the procedures used to treat aortic stenosis take place in our interventional platform, where procedures are centralized to allow specialists to collaborate more easily and ensure convenience for patients and families.